-My Partner Moved In a Week Before the Coronavirus Hit — and My Weird Beauty Habits Are Shaking
+My Partner Moved In a Week Before the Pandemic — and My Weird Beauty Habits Are Shaking

 I don't care what you say — everybody has a weird, secret beauty behavior.
 It's that one (or two) kind-of-gross thing you do behind a locked bathroom door, when your roommates just left for Target and all your friends are out of town.
 Hailey Bieber once told me, for example, that she could stare at her pores in a magnifying mirror for hours.
 Madelaine Petsch binge-watches pimple-popping videos.